autokey/autokey/README.rst

 =====
 `AutoKey`_, a desktop automation utility for Linux and X11, formerly hosted on `Google`_, has been updated to run on Python 3.

-**Important**: This is an X11 application and, as such, will not function correctly when Wayland is in use instead of Xorg.

 .. _AutoKey: https://github.com/autokey/autokey
 .. _Google: https://code.google.com/archive/p/autokey/